plone/volto/docs/source/contributing/developing-core.md

 # Develop Volto core

+This chapter describes how to develop Volto core and its libraries, packages, and apps as open source software contributions.

+For how to develop a project using Volto, see {doc}`plone:install/index`.

+## Monorepo structure

 The Volto core repository has the shape of a monorepo, where "mono" means "single" and "repo" is short for "repository".
 This means that several apps and libraries related to each other are stored in the same repository.
 They are managed together but released individually.